You are here

 If mine is due first but comes in later how will you review?

 Order of Launch for electronic submissions: ORSP staff will review and launch the proposals in the order they are received.
 Once ORSP has processed and launched all proposals that arrived at ORSP within the specified deadline, proposals that arrive later will be handled to the best of the staff's ability.
 Note that problems beyond ORSP control, such as corrupted files or Internet interruptions, may result in proposals not being launched in a timely fashion.
 It might well be possible that ORSP staff cannot correct or even send a late proposal.

 ORSP staff will do everything possible to get the proposal to the sponsor on time.
 However, as the amount of time for processing is reduced, so the chance for insurmountable obstacles increases.
 Certain parts of the review process are subject to the schedules of other offices.
 When there is sufficient lead time, ORSP staff can compensate for these problems.
 Therefore, faculty should make every effort to provide the maximum time possible for ORSP to process and adequately review their proposals.

 Tips for Success

-It is critically important that once you submit your proposal to ORSP that you or your staff are readily available to respond to questions and to make any necessary proposal fixes necessary for ORSP to submit the proposal.
+It is critically important that once you submit your proposal to ORSP that you or your staff are readily available to respond to questions and to make any necessary proposal fixes required for ORSP to submit the proposal.